SOCCER ON-FIELD ORAL COMMUNICATION

 Simple – Tells a teammate to make the easy pass that is available.

-Slide — Goalkeeper is telling his back defenders in a zone defense to shift left or right.
+Slide (direction) – Goalkeeper or defensive organizer is telling his back defenders in a zone defense to shift left or right.

 Square – You are open directly to the left or directly to the right of the ball-handler.